 We’re going to get into it down below.

 Most rappers write about real life things you have experienced or the lyrics are at least inspired by situations they have been in.

 Life is an amazing source for writing material, because lyrics are readily there if you just think about things you have gone through.

 You just have to put them in rhyme form.

-Lyrics that talk about real life really help you connect with listeners.
-Because people can relate to moment in time where the same stuff has happened to them.
+Lyrics that talk about real life really help you connect with listeners because people can compare them to moments in time where the same stuff has happened to them.

-Most artists that are legends, use this kind of content to build their hardcore fan bases… think about that.
+Most artists that are legends use this kind of content to build their hardcore fan bases.

 When you write from you life, it’s an amazing way to express yourself as an artist and deal with things that matter to you.